simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 unfiltered journal, which is a more stable id (at least until the next reload).

+## Balance sheet accounts screen

+This is like the accounts screen, except:

+- it shows only asset, liability and equity accounts (see [account types](/hledger.html#account-types))
+- it always shows historical end balances on a certain date (not balance changes).

+It corresponds to the `hledger balancesheet` CLI report.

 ## Error screen

 This screen will appear if there is a problem, such as a parse error,